Skip to content

 • He seems restless or struggles while breastfeeding

-• Your baby may turn his head away from the breast or refuse to nurse
+• Your baby may turn his head away from the breast or refuse to suckle

 • He may cry or appear frustrated while breastfeeding